theminstack/snippets/react-use-query/README.md

 # React query hook

-Minimal asynchronous data fetching hook.
+Minimal asynchronous data read hook.

 This hook is suitable for [safe](https://developer.mozilla.org/en-US/docs/Glossary/Safe/HTTP) operations which should not have any side effects (eg. GET, HEAD, OPTIONS, and TRACE requests)